collabnix/kubezilla500/README.md

 # Kubezilla500 - Building the largest Kubernetes Community Cluster

-We are aiming to build a largest Kubernetes Community Cluster and target to showcase it during Docker Bangalore Meetup event.
+Kubezilla is an ambitious project that aims to provide community members with an immersive learning experience in Kubernetes and related technologies.
+By building the largest Kubernetes Community Cluster, we aim to demonstrate the scalability and power of Kubernetes, while fostering collaboration and knowledge sharing within the community.We are aiming to build a largest Kubernetes Community Cluster and target to showcase it during Docker Bangalore Meetup event.

 ![image](https://github.com/collabnix/kubezilla500/assets/34368930/f0ea1755-2793-48ff-80f9-79a8a7e4cf4c)